-D. Whole Effluent Toxicity Monitoring
+B. Whole Effluent Toxicity Monitoring

-The permittee shall monitor discharges from Outfall 001 for Whole Effluent Toxicity (WET) as specified in Table 3 which follows.
-If toxicity is detected above an Action Level specified as follows, the permittee must perform follow-up testing and, as applicable, follow the TIE/TRE processes in Part III.E of the permit.
+The Permittee shall monitor discharges from Outfall 010, at MIN-1, for Whole Effluent Toxicity (WET) as specified in Table 2.a.
+If toxicity is detected above an Action Level as specified below, the Permittee must perform follow-up actions and, as applicable, follow the TIE/TRE processes in Part III.E of the permit.